 See our July 2017 series of blog posts about common myths and misunderstandings about evidence of your money for a Tier 4 application.

-If your passport will expire shortly after you arrive in the UK, it is advisable to renew it before you apply for your Tier 4 visa, if there is time to do so.
-If your passport will expire at any other point during your time in the UK, you should check if you will be able to replace it in the UK as this is not possible for all nationalities.
+However, if your passport will expire very shortly after you arrive in the UK, it is advisable to renew it before you apply for your Tier 4 visa, if there is time to do so.
+If your passport will expire at any other point during your time in the UK, you should check with the passport issuing authority in your home country if you will be able to replace it in the UK.
+This is possible for most nationalities, but not all.

 Some Tier 4 applicants do not need to provide evidence of their